oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 </details>

-## Step 6: Separating functionality by port
+## Task 6: Separating functionality by port
 Helidon can deliver service using multiple ports, for example separating out the administration functions (e.g. metrics, health etc.) from the operational functions.

   1. Look at the contents config file in `conf/storefront-network.yaml`